Xander009/TSearch/README.md

 # TSearch

+**This mod was built with the assistance of AI.**  The code was developed collaboratively with AI throughout the entire process.

 A clientside Vintage Story mod.
 Hover an item and press T to highlight every nearby container that holds it with highlights that show through walls and a camera that snaps to the nearest match.